ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

     `need_y` and `need_w` range from 0 to 600, with 601 possible values each.

 [^3]:
-    I suspect that the hand written strategy and the dynamic programming strategy are effectively the same, since they both have roughly same expected number of rejections.
+    I suspect that the hand written strategy and the one produced by dynamic programming strategy are effectively the same, since they both have roughly same expected number of rejections.

 [^4]: